ijags/publishPartition/README.md

+# Publish to partitioned RabbitMQ

-Spring Cloud Stream
+## Spring Cloud Stream - RabbitMQ

-Publish to consumePartition app
+This app sets hashkey in the message headers before sending the message to partitioned RabbitMQ queue.
+Thus enabling sequence for each consumer to process specific messageID in their partition.